elastic/kibana/docs/configuration.md

 #### `editor`

-If a conflicts occurs your editor of choice will be opened to make it easier for you to resolve the conflict
+If a merge conflicts occurs during backportin your editor of choice will be opened to make it easier for you to resolve the conflict

 CLI: `--editor code`